Might Tesla sell electricity in Texas before it can sell cars there?

 This adds a new twist to the complicated relationship between Tesla CEO Elon Musk and the state of Texas.

 Tesla is building a new factory near the state capital of Austin, and it's likely to ramp up very soon, possibly this fall.
-During a financial call last year, Musk said the Texas factory would assemble the Cybertruck, Semi, Model 3, and Model Y for the Eastern half of North America, while the Fremont, California, will continue assembling the Model and Model X for all markets, plus Model 3 and Model Y vehicles for the Western half of North America, and the promised Roadster sports car.
+During a financial call last year, Musk said the Texas factory would assemble the Cybertruck, Semi, Model 3, and Model Y for the Eastern half of North America, while the Fremont, California, will continue assembling the Model S and Model X for all markets, plus Model 3 and Model Y vehicles for the Western half of North America, and the promised Roadster sports car.

 However, Tesla may not be able to sell the cars it makes in Texas to residents of the state until 2023, at the earliest.